Open Data Fabric

 Introduction

-Open Data Fabric is an open protocol specification for decentralized exchange and transformation of semi-structured data, that aims to holistically address many shortcomings of the modern data management systems and workflows.
+Open Data Fabric (ODF) is an open protocol specification for decentralized exchange and transformation of semi-structured data, that aims to holistically address many shortcomings of the modern data management systems and workflows.

 The goal of this specification is to develop a method of data exchange that would: